Establishing Your Insta-Brand

 When it comes to establishing your Insta-brand, it's best to be really good at one style and stick with it.
 Be a master of ONE and not a jack of all trades!
 I know that it’s common to see celebrities and public figures sharing posts of everything and anything but until you reach that level of status, it’s important to pick one particular style or what I refer to as an Instagram theme.

-In the beginning, it can be fun to play around with different styles and themes but the faster you develop a "look" the faster your page will grow.
+In the beginning, it can be fun to play around with different styles and themes and that's totally ok!
+But the faster you develop an overall theme, the faster your page will grow.

 This goes along with color scheme.
 When you are editing your photos, stick to the same overall "feel".